 "She was cheating on me with him.
 With Roger."

-She sits back down, nearly knocks what's left of her coffee over as she sets it down awkwardly.
+She sits back down and nearly knocks what's left of her coffee over as she sets it down awkwardly.
 It takes her a long time to get out: "I don't believe you."

 "Yes, you do."
 He leans forward.
 "If you were mine and you were wearing that dress, I'd have been dancing with you.
 I'd have made love to you when we got home till you couldn't see straight."
 He takes her hand.
 "Did he make love to you last night, Christine?"